mmu-webdesign/Level4-web-term-1/HTML/html01/04-nesting.md

 Some of these errors have caused the document to not display as we intended.
 Some of the errors atcually don't upset the look of the page (the nesting in this case) but still need be fixed for a valid html document.

-- Work through the code line by line to identify the errors
+- Work through the code in `exercise-04.html` line by line to identify the errors.
-- Fix each error, selecting Run to preview the page each time.
+- Fix each error, save and refreshing in the browser to preview the page each time.
 - There are just 5 errors to find and correct.

 ### Solution

-We've highlighted the location of the 5 errors.
+- We've highlighted the location of the 5 errors.
 Once fixed, the page should display as we originally expected.

 <img src="media/nesting-errors.png" alt="Screenshot of the exercise file with errors highlighted">